AMID Logo E-BAY Logo

 c) Certain food items are not allowed into RSA at all

-8) Donation shipments should never be sent unless the importer on this side has had time to do the necessary research and apply for the relevant permits, permissions and rebate facilities.
+8) Donation shipments should never be sent unless the importer on this side has had time to do the necessary research and apply for the relevant permits, permissions, and rebate facilities.

 International shipping of Gifts:

 1) Unsolicited gifts are allowed from a natural person to a natural person.
-No company/business gifts allowed
+No company/business gifts are allowed

 2) 2 gift parcels per person per year, each under the value of R400 / parcel, are allowed.